In Minneapolis, the road to bronze immortality runs straight through City Hall.

 “We have the policies whereby we decide whether to accept a gift or [approve] a permit,” said Mary Altman, the city’s public arts administrator.
 “But we don’t have policies that talk about who decides who gets memorialized or what is memorialized.”

-The city Arts Commission's Public Art Advisory Panel drafted a policy that was presented to a city planning panel Thursday night.
+The city Arts Commission’s Public Art Advisory Panel drafted a policy presented to a city planning panel Thursday night.
 Altman said she will soon show it to several department heads and council members.